Strategies

 def on_position_closed(self, event: PositionClosed) -> None:

-def on_position_event(self, event: PositionEvent) -> None: # All position event messages are eventually passed to this handler
+def on_position_event(self, event: Any) -> None: # All position event messages are eventually passed to this handlerAs with order events, the Python API does not export a PositionEvent base type, so

 Handler example

-handler method implementation (taken from the example EMA cross strategy).
+The following example shows a typical on_start handler method implementation (taken from the example EMA cross strategy).

 Here we can see the following:

-- Indicators being registered to receive bar updates
+- Indicators being registered to receive bar updates.

-- Historical data being requested (to hydrate the indicators)
+- Historical data being requested (to hydrate the indicators).

-- Live data being subscribed to
+- Live data being subscribed to.

 def on_start(self) -> None: